sameem7/weather_comparator/README.md

 ***Note: Skip to step 4 if Google Chrome, Python 3.x and pip3 are already installed***

 ## **1. Install Google Chrome** ##
-Download and install the Google Chrome browser from
+Download and install the Google Chrome browser.

 ## **2. Install Python 3.X** ##
 In order to be able to run the comparator test, Python 3.X needs to be installed in the machine.
 Most *nix based Operating systems come with Python 3.X installed.